About Trust and Estate Services In Las Vegas

 One common example of why a trust can be very important to have drafted is that many things we own do not allow you to have a beneficiary listed if you were to pass away.
 The most common asset you cannot put a beneficiary down for is a home.
 Owning your home in your family trust allows you to pass it along in the fashion you would like with avoiding the probate process for your family.

 You Must Decide Who Your Successor Trustee Will Be

-After you have a Trust drafted you have a very important decision to make, who to name as your successor trustee.
+After you have a Trust drafted, you’ll have a very important decision to make, who to name as your successor trustee.
 The Successor Trustee is the person or persons who you appoint to settle and handle your trust upon death or incapacitation.
 Very commonly a husband and wife will name an adult child they trust to handle this enormous responsibility.
 Let’s face it, we all do not have perfect families and maybe our adult grown children are not responsible enough, don’t want to do this, or we just don’t want to create a conflict and see greed among the adult children.
-In this case naming a corporate trustee such as a bank or trust company is the safest way to go and prevents problems with the family.
+In this case, naming a corporate trustee such as a bank or trust company is the safest way to go and prevents problems with the family.

 What Are the Requirements to Be a Trust Company?

-Securities America, who is our brokerage firm, owns a full service Trust Company.
 Many trust companies for Banks require a significant net worth to take on that business and I have seen assets requirements north of 3 million just to name that bank as the Trust Company.
 Also, many banks do not have a local trust officer so that makes the process even more difficult.
+Securities America, who is our brokerage firm, owns a full-service Trust Company.

 We Work Closely with a Trust Company